-- Intel® Express BIOS Update utility, which enables automated updating while in the Windows environment.
-Using this utility, the BIOS can be updated from a file on a hard disk, a USB drive (a flash drive or a USB hard drive), or from the file location on the Web. - Intel® Flash Memory Update Utility, which requires booting from DOS.
-Using this utility, the BIOS can be updated from a file on a hard disk, or a USB drive (a flash drive or a USB hard drive). - Intel F7 switch during POST allows a user to select where the BIOS .bio file is located and perform the update from that location/device.
-Similar to performing a BIOS Recovery without removing the BIOS configuration jumper. - Intel Visual BIOS allows the user to select the BIOS .bio file from the internet, USB device, hard disk drive, or other media.
+- Intel® Firmware Update Utility for Windows with a single .exe, which enables automated updating while in the Windows environment.
+Using this utility, the BIOS can be updated from a file on a hard disk, a USB drive (a flash drive or a USB hard drive), or from the file location on the Web. - Intel® Firmware Update Utility, which support working on Windows, EFI shell and Linux operating systems.
+Using this utility, the BIOS can be updated from a file on a hard disk, or a USB drive (a flash drive or a USB hard drive). - Intel F7 switch during POST allows a user to select where the BIOS .CAP file is located and perform the update from that location/device.
+Similar to performing a BIOS Recovery without removing the BIOS configuration jumper.